kishor10d/Admin-Panel-User-Management-using-CodeIgniter/README.md

 [CodeIgniter Admin Panel Demo](https://youtu.be/RFRXUd8LHUM) : This video contain the demo of CodeIgniter Admin Panel.

 [How to setup CodeIgniter Admin Panel](https://youtu.be/tU1PbcRj7ww) : This video contain the procedure of setting up CodeIgniter Admin Panel.

+**After login "loginMe" controller is not found : ISSUE**

+Lot of people raising this issue, I resolved it 4-5 times for every user.
+People are not searching for closed issues.
+Thats why I am going to put this here.

+How to get over this issue?

+1) enable mod_rewrite.dll (or mod_rewrite.so) by removing leading # in httpd.conf.
+2) After that, follow this solution https://stackoverflow.com/questions/24472349/htaccess-doesnt-work-on-xampp-windows-7